swapnonil/jaxb_xsd_any/README.md

 # Objective
-This document describes how to add additional information as part of xs Any XSD Type.
+This example describes how you can allow arbitrary XML data to be added to a schema driven XML document using the XSD 'Any' Type, while at the same time validate such arbitrary data for wellformedness and correctness

 # Background
 The XS Any element enables authors to extend the XML document with elements not specified by the schema.
 This allows placement of any arbitrary XML data type including simple and complex types.